 As a travel writer and private tour guide I’ve visited a lot of places the average tourist doesn’t get to see.
 Royal palaces, private chateau gardens, historic archives, exclusive clubs, and access behind the scenes for almost anything you could imagine is not out of the ordinary in my profession.
-But one of the most memorable weeks of my career started with a commuter train ride to Sevran, the infamous Parisian suburb where the 2005 riots made international headlines.
+But one of the most memorable weeks of my career started with a commuter train ride with a world-famous author to Sevran, the infamous Parisian suburb where the 2005 riots made international headlines.

 In early 2013 I received an email from an author asking me if I could possibly arrange a research trip for him in and around Paris.
 I received a lot of similar requests over the years, usually from authors writing historic fiction or romance novels.
 My Naughty Paris Guide, first published in 2008, had apparently been quite useful for the latter.
 But Mark Sullivan writes mystery and suspense thrillers.
 For this particular trip he was researching Private Paris, the latest book in a crime detective series he co-authors with James Patterson (for those of you aren’t acquainted with the genre, James Patterson has written 114 New York Times bestselling novels and has sold more books than those of Stephen King, John Grisham and Dan Brown combined).
 In this particular series they have already published Private Berlin, Private Games, and Private LA.

 Almost exactly three years after the research tour, Private Paris finally launched on March 15th and is already a New York Times #1 bestseller.
 Now that I can finally share a bit of the behind-the-scenes preparation that went into the novel, I spoke with Mark over the phone to get his take on how on-the-ground research made a difference in the final result.